-From the Charles Bridge it’s a seemingly vertical stroll to the castle, through Malá Strana and up a lot of steps.
+From the Charles Bridge it’s a seemingly vertical stroll to the Castle, through Malá Strana and up a lot of steps.
 But it’s definitely worth sweating for.
 You can get a panoramic view of the city from above, before exploring this Gothic heavyweight and the nearby cathedral.
+It’s worth buying skip the line tickets to the Castle to save time and hassle.
 Also on the top of the hill there’s a an entertaining Toy Museum (the second largest in the world) which includes an army of Barbies from 1959 onwards.

 Whilst in Prague you can’t ignore the elephant in the room: the Museum of Communism is located on Na Příkopě 10, just off Wenceslas Square, above McDonald’s and close to a casino, which wouldn’t please Lenin.
 Today communism in the Czech capital seems as popular amongst residents as the Soviet tanks that enforced it, yet the guest book reveals that the museum attracts both critics and sympathisers of the regime.

 If you are planning on visiting the majority of Prague’s main attractions it would be well worth investing in a City Card, which offers free entry to the Castle, National Museum, National Gallery, Historical Bus Tour and even airport express bus – you can buy the City Cards securely here.